global-121/121-platform/README.md

 We try to follow the "[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)" convention, combined with the "[Angular Commit Message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format)".
 When committing your changes, provide a commit message that starts with an appropriate keyword:

-- feat: (new feature for the user)
+- `feat`: new feature for the user
-- fix: (bug fix for the user)
+- `fix`: bug fix for the user
-- docs: (changes to the documentation)
+- `docs`: changes to the documentation
-- style: (formatting, missing semi colons, etc; no production code change)
+- `style`: formatting, missing semi colons, etc; no production code change
-- refactor: (refactoring production code, eg. renaming a variable)
+- `refactor`: refactoring production code, eg. renaming a variable
-- test: (adding missing tests, refactoring tests; no production code change)
+- `test`: adding missing tests, refactoring tests; no production code change
-- chore: (cleanups, version updates etc; no production code change)
+- `chore`: cleanups, version updates etc; no production code change

-Add an Azure DevOps task ID at the end of the commit message, for example "`feat: new feature added to the profile page AB#123456`".
+Add an Azure DevOps task ID at the end of the commit message.
+For example: "`feat: new feature added to the profile page AB#123456`".

 After pushing your changes to the branch you can create a PR on <https://github.com/global-121/121-platform/pulls>.
 Add additional description for the PR only if required.